kevinmcgeagh/kevstextractor/README.md

-# Textractor
+# Kev's Textractor

-Kev's Textractor is a powerful and user-friendly application designed to extract textures from images.
+Kev's Textractor is a user-friendly application designed to extract textures from images.
 Whether you're a game developer, graphic designer, or digital artist, Textractor provides an intuitive interface for selecting, adjusting, and extracting textures from any image.

 ![Textractor Screenshot](path/to/screenshot.png)